rdagumampan/yuniql-web/content/_index.md

 +++
-description = "YUNIQL (yuu-nee-kel) is a schema versioning and database migration tool for sql server and others.
-Versions are organized as series of ordinary directories.
-Scripts are stored transparently as `.sql` files.
-YUNIQL simply automates what you would normally do by hand and executes scripts in an orderly and transactional fashion."
+description = "YUNIQL (yuu-nee-kel) is a database versioning and migration engine for SqlServer, PostgreSql and others.
+Use plain SQL to promote and facilitate end-to-end DB DevOps discipline.
+Provision fresh database every test run and manage releases via continuous delivery pipeline tasks."

 title = "YUNIQL"
 draft = false